 “That’s been one of my mantras – focus and simplicity.
 Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
 But it’s worth it in the end because once you get there, you can move mountains.”
 Steve Jobs

-- Designed for Entrepreneurial Companies: The Entrepreneurial Operating System® was designed in and for the realities of entrepreneurial companies that don’t have the luxury of complex and resource-consuming tools to run the business.
+- Specialize in Entrepreneurial Companies: We only use proven tools & approaches that work for entrepreneurial companies that don’t have the luxury of complex and resource-consuming tools to run the business compared with larger organizations.

 - Simple Tools: Simple as in the opposite of complex.
 Simple as in the least amount of time and effort needed to get the outcomes you want.
 Simple as in everyone in your organization can understand and apply the tools.

 - Simplified Vision: most organizations either have never clarified their vision, or the articulation of the their Vision is in a 60 slide PowerPoint deck that no one can remember or understand.
-The Vision/Traction Organizer™ guides teams to simplify the company’s Vision down to two pages, which allows leaders to share the Vision with everyone.
+We help teams clarify their vision, strategy & plan to fit on one page.

-- Simple Replicability: EOS® tools are first implemented with the company’s leadership team but are intended and designed to be rolled out and implemented company-wide.
+- Simple Replicability: The tools we introducse are first implemented with the company’s leadership team but are intended and designed to be rolled out and implemented company-wide.

 - Have you unintentionally over-complicated your company so as to not get what you want from your business?